LucioFider/LucioFider/README.md

-# Hi there, I'm, Fidelis 👋
+# Hi there, I'm Fidelis 👋

 ### This is my personal profile showing the stats of the technologies I use.